Gregor Strasser: Role in the Nazi Party's national organisation

+To deal with these proposed changes head-on, Hitler called for a meeting in the northern Bavarian city of Bamberg on 14 February 1926.
+Goebbels and Strasser traveled there hoping to convince Hitler of the new message.
+During the speech at the Bamberg Conference, Hitler lambasted the extreme ideas in the new draft, ideas which he conflated more with Bolshevism, a development which profoundly shocked and disappointed Strasser and Goebbels.
+Strasser's follow-on speech was bumbled and ineffectual, the result of Hitler's powerful oration; Joseph Goebbels noted with surprise in his diary that Strasser defended his own radical program draft "falteringly, trembling, clumsily" (stockend, zitternd, ungeschickt), behaving as if he could not fully identify with the words he was speaking.
+Hitler's refutation of Strasser's policy suggestions at Bamberg demonstrated that the party had officially become Hitler's and the NSDAP centered around him.

 Placating the northern German NSDAP branches in the wake of Bamberg, Hitler assigned leadership of the SA, which was temporarily vacated by Ernst Roehm, to one of Strasser's own key members, Franz Pfeffer von Salomon.
 More importantly perhaps, Hitler began a personal campaign to lure away Strasser's chief lieutenant, Goebbels, into his personal fold—a move which proved immediately successful.
 The future Führer also struck a deal with Strasser to disband the National Socialist Working Association and asked him to assume responsibility for the party propaganda department.
 Strasser accepted this position, but a car accident in March 1926 proved a setback: he was bedridden as a result.
 Upon recovery, he was welcomed back into this position.
 Thus, in addition to his Gauleiter responsibilities, from 16 September 1926 until 2 January 1928, he was the NSDAP's national leader for propaganda (Reichspropagandaleiter).
-Strasser left his propaganda post to take up new responsibilities as Chairman of the NSDAP Organizational Committee, later, the Organizational Department (Organisationsableitung).
+Beyond demonstrating little personal conviction at Bamberg, Strasser abandoned any pretense of acting as an ideological leader from the late 1920s onward.
+He formally ceded the role of the movement's ideological arbiter to Hitler, whom he now publicly praised for articulating the essence of National Socialism with "magnificent, philosophically compelling logic."
+Instead, Strasser retreated to the arena he knew best: party organization and power politics, as he left his propaganda post to take up new responsibilities as Chairman of the NSDAP Organizational Committee, later, the Organizational Department (Organisationsableitung).
+This pragmatic shift allowed him to consolidate his influence as an organizer, leaving the ideological domain entirely to Hitler.